Optimise Maintenance intervals with Live Tank Oil Sampling (LTOS)

 Figure 1 Schematic representation of oil condition parameters as a function of time (for oil filled switchgear)

-Maintaining oil-filled 11kV switchgear using a time-based schedule can result in considerable wastage effort, as not all the equipment will require maintenance.
+Maintaining oil-filled 11kV switchgear using a time-based schedule can result in considerable wastage, as not all the equipment will require maintenance.

 In fact, EA Technology research shows that in a typical switchgear population, over 90% will be operating normally and require no maintenance.
 Live Tank Oil Sampling allows customers to identify which assets require attention and which are operating normally.
 This allows them to take remedial action with the minimal of disruption to switchgear operations.